markafitzgerald1/simulate-cribbage-games/README.md

 ## Past project goals

+- Review license usage - is MPL 2.0 most suitable for project goals going forward from here now that a likely good computer player has been created?
+(Answer: MPL 2.0 is still the most suitable project license as of 2021-03-22.
+Rationale: MPL 2.0 is [LGPL 2.1+, GPL 2.0+ and AGPL 3+ compatible](https://www.mozilla.org/en-US/MPL/2.0/FAQ/#copyleft-scope).
+[MPL 2.0's per-file scope copyleft](https://www.mozilla.org/en-US/MPL/2.0/FAQ/#copyleft-scope) allows for non-MPL 2.0 or even proprietary separate file extensions as per project intent which LGPL (library-scope copyleft) and GPL (software-scope copyleft) do not.
+Conclusion: MPL 2.0 most suitable server-side.
+Client-side [MPL 2.0 is BSD and Apache compatible](https://www.mozilla.org/en-US/MPL/2.0/FAQ/#mpl-bsd-and-apache) which should make most presently forseeable browser-based projects buildable without blocking licensing issues.)
 - Improve simulation-based discard and play strategies:
   - Simulate to end of game not end of hand to avoid making positional errors near or in the fourth leg (91-120 points) of play... or horizon effect errors prioritizing moves ending the game in player's favour over possibly superior plays which do not end the play in this hand.
 (Too slow in 2021-02-20 Python implementation - requires one or more of more cacheing (cache win %, E(gamePoints) stats at all end of hand firstPone-firstDealer scores), better algorithms and a faster programming language.)
 (Status: Implemented via cache.)
   - Add positional awareness / mitigate or eliminate search horizon effect: Discard or play based on simulation at a score where the game _may_ end in the current hand prioritizes discards or plays that _may_ end the game in the simulation in favour of the player to play over discards or plays that do not end the game this hand regardless of quality of move - e.g. pone discard from T♣,9♥,9♣,5♠,2♦,2♣ at 94(pone)-79(dealer), dealer response to 3h lead holding kh,qh,td,5c with 9d,4h discarded and kc starter.
 (Status: FIXED!
 Former scenario: +0.708 +/- 0.005 game points favoring 9-2 discard simulating to 1 hand ahead; +0.727 +/- 0.002 game points favoring 9-9 (or even 2-2) discard with end of player hand simulation expected game points estimates factored into discard decision.)